 5. Get a friend to swim with you - never swim or surf alone

 6. Watch out for rip currents, they can carry you away from shore.
-If caught in a rip current, lie on your back and FLOAT, put your hand up and call for help
+If caught in a rip current, RELAX and float, RAISE your hand to signal for help, RIDE the rip until it stops and you can swim safely back to shore.
+Remember - nobody is stronger than a rip.

 7. Be smart around rocks: When fishing, never turn your back towards the sea and always wear a lifejacket